SheetahKing/dual_table_filling/README.md

 # dual_table_filling
-The complete source code will be released after the publication.
+1. The complete source code will be released after the publication.

+2. The code is for the ASTE task, the definition is shown as follows: